islandcontroller/jtag-wire-adapter/README.md

 Prototype PCBs were fabricated in the EU at [**AISLER B.V.**](https://aisler.net/) using their integrated KiCad plugin.
 See [photos](#photos) for further details.

 * The selected stacked-row header seems to be *just* short enough to accidentally fit with a column offset.
 A wider connector should be selected to prevent wrong connection.

+  * The "original" connector as used on other adpters is a *Sullins Connector Solutions* `SFH11-PBPC-D10-RA` (available from Digikey as [`S9205-ND`](https://www.digikey.de/de/products/detail/sullins-connector-solutions/SFH11-PBPC-D10-RA-BK/1990098)).

 A tool compatibility test was performed using a SEGGER J-Link<sup>EDU</sup> emulator and a "blue pill"-type STM32 board.